converged-computing/metrics-operator/docs/getting_started/metrics.md

  - [Application Metric Set](user-guide.md#application-metric-set)

 This metric provides the "pidstat" executable of the sysstat library.
-There is only one option to set to turn on color:
+The following options are available:

 |Name | Description | Type | Default |
 |-----|-------------|------------|------|